 I reached the last page, which showed a photograph of Goodall as a young adult reaching out to a baby chimp.
 The lump that formed in my throat prevented me from finishing the page.

-It’s no coincidence that they launched their book + activity subscription service this week, exactly one year after the election.
-After that day, the day that Americans elected a man who bragged about grabbing women by the pussy, many women decided to take on the establishment by whatever means necessary; many of these ideas led to fantastic entrepreneurial endeavors.
+It’s no coincidence that Little Feminist launched its book + activity subscription service exactly one year after the election.
+After that day, the day Americans elected a man who bragged about grabbing women by the pussy, many women decided to take on the establishment by whatever means necessary; many of these ideas led to fantastic entrepreneurial endeavors.

 This is one of those.
 Read her story here.